jimdigriz/bgpexplore/README.md

     WITH row[0] AS version, row[1] AS snum, row[2] AS dnum MATCH (s:AS { num: snum }), (d:AS { num: dnum })
     CREATE (s)-[:PEER { version: version }]->(d);

+**N.B.** if this does not make any progress after five minutes, you may have missed both the `CREATE CONSTRAINT` statements, you can confirm this by [typing `:schema` into the query window](https://neo4j.com/docs/cypher-manual/3.5/schema/constraints/#constraints-get-a-list-of-all-constraints-in-the-database); if you have none, restart the import process from the beginning (remember to kill and restart the docker container).

 # Usage